NYC mayor seeking waiver to hire brother for security job

 NEW YORK (AP) — New York City Mayor Eric Adams is seeking approval from city ethics officers to hire his brother as the head of his security detail.

-The new mayor has brought on his brother Bernard Adams, a former New York Police Department officer who was most recently serving as the assistant director for parking at Virginia Commonwealth University, to serve as the executive director of mayoral security.
+The new mayor has brought on his brother Bernard Adams, a former New York Police Department sergeant who was most recently serving as the assistant director for parking at Virginia Commonwealth University, to serve as the executive director of mayoral security.

 The mayor’s office said Wednesday it plans to submit paperwork this week seeking a waiver from the city Conflicts of Interest Board, an independent agency that oversees and enforces the city’s conflict of interest law.
 It is unclear if the board would grant such a waiver and if they don’t, if Adams can keep working for his brother anyway.